Pearl Harbor Kai Elementary School

 Students enrolling in Hawaii for the first time will need ALL OF THE FOLLOWING:

 PHKai serves breakfast (7:15-7:40 AM) and lunch.
-Applications for participation in the USDA school lunch program are available online at https://hionlineapps.primeroedge.com.
-The Office of School Food Services will be qualifying applicants for free or reduced lunch.
+Applications for participation in the USDA school free or reduced lunch program are available online at EZMealApp.com.
+The Office of School Food Services will be qualifying and informing applicants for free or reduced lunch.

-Pearl Harbor Kai operates on a computer based meal program.
 Each child has an account at the school (no family accounts).
-We strongly encourage you to put money, cash only, in your child’s account on a regular basis in an envelope with your child’s FIRST and LAST name, room number, and total amount of money enclosed on the front.
+We strongly encourage you to use EZSchoolPay.com to put money in your child’s account on a regular basis or send cash only, in an envelope with your child’s FIRST and LAST name, room number, and total amount of money enclosed on the front.
 Envelopes are available in the front office for your convenience.

-If your child does not have money in the account, he or she will be given a lunch loan and the amount will be debited from the account.
+If your child does not have money in the account, he or she will be given a lunch loan which is debited from the account.
 When a payment is made, it will be applied to the deficit first.
 We would appreciate your efforts in keeping your child(ren)’s account in the positive balance.
 To keep you informed, a notice will be sent home weekly if your child has a low balance.

 Beginning July 1, 2015, the following student daily meal prices are in effect (prices are subject to change.):